pydio/pydio-doc-admin-guide/4_access_control_and_security/1_groups_and_roles.md

 In addition to her group and assigned roles, main properties of a user are her `username` (the login she uses to connect to the system) and a technical Unique ID (that is a `String UUID`)

-It can also be enriched with metadata, like various information (name, photo...), activities and audit logs.
+A user can also be enriched with metadata, like various information (name, photo...), activities and audit logs.

 #### Groups